What areas do you serve?

 What is the difference between ceramic coating and PPF?

 Ceramic coating and paint protection film (PPF) protect your paint in different ways.
 Ceramic coating is a liquid layer that bonds to the clear coat and provides UV protection, hydrophobic properties, chemical resistance, and enhanced gloss.
 PPF is a physical film that absorbs impact from rock chips, road debris, and scratches.
-Ceramic coating does not prevent rock chips, and PPF does not provide the same self-cleaning or UV resistance.
-Many of our customers combine both — PPF on high-impact areas like the hood and bumper, and ceramic coating over the entire vehicle — for complete protection.
+The PPF we install is LLumar Valor — it is self-healing in heat (light scratches and swirl marks disappear in the sun), has ceramic coating built into the film, and offers a much higher level of UV protection than ceramic coating alone.
+It comes with a 2-year installation warranty and a 12-year manufacturer warranty.
+Many customers combine PPF on high-impact areas like the hood and bumper with ceramic coating over the rest of the vehicle for complete protection.

 Is ceramic coating worth it in Texas?